russellxz/pterodactyl-wing-paymenter-backups/README.md

-# PteroBackups
+# PteroBackups — Backup system for Pterodactyl (panel + Wings) and Paymenter

-Web-based remote backup system for Pterodactyl.
+Web-based remote backup system for Pterodactyl **and** Paymenter — not just the Pterodactyl panel, but also its server nodes (Wings) and your Paymenter billing panel.
 It installs on a separate VPS and, connecting over SSH, makes backups of:

 • The panel's complete database (mysqldump) + the `.env` file (essential for reinstalls).
 • The files of every server on every node (Wings), one `.zip` per server, named with the owner's first name, last name and email plus the server name, so you can find them instantly with the search box.